weecology/lab-manual/Graduating:-SNRE.md

 The UF Graduate school requires:

 - 90 graduate level credit hours.
+- Apply to graduate and be registered in your final semester.
 - Passing the qualifying exam
 - Passing the defense
 - Submit a correctly formatted dissertation.